 Having a miscarriage once doesn’t mean a woman will have another miscarriage if she tries again.
 Although, some women suffer more than one miscarriage, and therefore, it is vital to follow up with your doctor for an evaluation.

 To prevent infection, sex isn’t recommended for two weeks after a miscarriage.
-Although, after that, if you feel emotionally and physically ready for pregnancy after miscarriage, you can try again after consulting with a doctor.
+However, after that, if you feel emotionally and physically ready for pregnancy after miscarriage, you can try again after consulting with a doctor.